Best mountain bike brakes 2023 – our pick of the most reliable and effective MTB stoppers

 'All Conditions' pad option will suit most riders better

-It's very rare that we give a full product five our of five stars, but Hope's latest enduro brake is fully deserving of such a score.
-The British manufacturer has been making brakes for almost as long as proper mountain bikes have been widely available and this their latest model builds on a long line of superb stoppers to be the best brake they've ever made.
+We rarely give a product the full five out of five stars, but Hope's latest enduro brake is fully deserving of such a score.
+The British manufacturer has been making brakes for almost as long as proper mountain bikes have been widely available and this latest model builds on a long line of superb stoppers to be the best brake they've ever made.

-As you'd expect, the Tech 4 E4s are superbly powerful, but are also silky smooth and incredibly precise.
+As you'd expect, the Tech 4 E4s are superbly powerful, but they are also silky smooth and incredibly precise.
 Power fade over long runs is imperceptible and they are as easy to set up and maintain as it gets.
-Like all Hope products, the Tech 4 brakes come in a range of anodized colors, they're covered by Hope's renowned after sales service should you have any issues and even come with a spare set of pads.
+Like all Hope products, the Tech 4 brakes come in a range of anodized colors, they're covered by Hope's renowned after-sales service should you have any issues, and even come with a spare set of pads.

 For more info, check out our full Hope Tech 4 E4 brake review.